-Speakers will discuss topics of interest to family history researchers at the Marcus Jewish Community Center of Atlanta on three consecutive Sundays in March from 1:00 to 3:00 pm.
+Speakers will discuss topics of interest to family history researchers on three consecutive Thursdays in September from 1:15 to 3:15 pm.
 Come to one, two, or all three of the sessions to learn about the techniques and topics which will help you get the most in your genealogical research.

-Sunday, March 4 – David Slater (a retired Cobb County history teacher who has been teaching genealogy classes in the Atlanta area for five years) will talk about basic research techniques including immigration, naturalization, census records, surnames, vital records and more.
+Thursday, September 5 – David Slater (a retired Cobb County history teacher who has been teaching genealogy classes in the Atlanta area for six years) will talk about basic research techniques including immigration, naturalization, census records, surnames, vital records and more.

-Sunday, March 11 – Peggy Mosinger Freedman (founding member and past president of the Jewish Genealogical Society of Georgia) will talk about specialized websites for individual countries and the basics of DNA research.
+Thursday, September 19 – Peggy Mosinger Freedman (founding member and past president of the Jewish Genealogical Society of Georgia) will talk about more specialized websites for individual countries, Holocaust genealogy, and the basics of DNA research.